 Sarath Pillai

-Sarath Pillai is a historian of modern India, focusing on the history of federalism and Indian princely states.
+Sarath Pillai is the Kenneth Pye Visiting Assistant Professor in South Asian History at Southern Methodist University (SMU).
+He is a historian of modern India, focusing on the history of federalism and Indian princely states.
 His first monograph, tentatively titled, “Federal Futures: Imagining Federation, Constitution, and World in Late Colonial India” offers one of the first historical accounts of Indian federalism.
 It examines a whole world of federalist ideas that held sway in colonial India from the 1920s through the 1940s, and what that means for debates for and against federalism in India today.
 The book’s narrative arc is centered on protagonists who are usually sidelined in the triumphal narratives of the Indian nation-state—such as leaders of the Indian princely states, Muslim minorities, liberals, lawyers, and vernacular intellectuals and politicians.
 The book draws on multilingual archives in India, the UK, and the US, collected over a period of 19 months, and is based on his PhD dissertation in History, completed with distinction at the University of Chicago.

-At CASI, he is one of the coordinators of the seminar series, featuring both in-person and virtual talks on modern India.
+As a CASI Postdoctora Research Fellow (2022-24), he was one of the coordinators of the seminar series, featuring both in-person and virtual talks on modern India.
 After coming to Penn, he completed two major public history initiatives at the Historical Society of Pennsylvania (HSP) as an intern.
 First, he wrote the first-ever South Asia Subject guide for HSP, giving an overarching view of its South Asia collections from the 17th century to the present.
 Second, he inventoried the private papers of Harry Adamson, a Philadelphia-based activist who was infected with HIV in 1982 and died in 2021.
 His papers are an unusual window to the world of gay rights, medical care, and the AIDS pandemic in Philadelphia.
 In December 2022, he was elected for a two-year term as the first-ever postdoctoral representative to sit on the University Council—the highest and widely deliberative body of the University of Pennsylvania—representing 1400 plus postdocs on campus.

 At UChicago, he was a Preceptor in the Master of Arts Program in the Social Sciences (MAPSS) for two years.
 As a preceptor he taught social theory and methods classes, supervised MA theses, undertook pastoral care, and participated in admissions and recruitment programs.
 He also served as the Student Ombudsperson at UChicago for two years, acquiring firsthand experience in social justice, fairness, and equity.
 He has taught in several core sequences in the College at UChicago: for a year in "Self, Culture, Society" (social science core focused on social theory) and for a quarter each in "Colonizations-II" and "Introduction to South Asian Civilizations-II."
 He has also taught modern South Asian history and European history at Hindu College and Indraprastha College for Women, both under the University of Delhi.